Amazon DynamoDB Service Level Agreement

 - An "Error" is any Request that returns a 500 or 503 error code, as described in DynamoDB Common Errors on the AWS Site.

-- "Monthly Uptime Percentage" for a given AWS Region is calculated as the average of the Availability for all 5-minute intervals in a monthly billing cycle.
-Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any DynamoDB SLA Exclusion.
+- "Monthly Uptime Percentage" for a given AWS region is calculated as the average of the Availability for all 5-minute intervals in a monthly billing cycle.
+Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any DynamoDB SLA Exclusions.

 - A "Request" is a customer-initiated action of a type specifically listed as being supported by DynamoDB in the DynamoDB API Reference Documentation on the AWS Site.
 For the avoidance of doubt, Requests do not include actions listed under other products or services (e.g., Amazon DynamoDB Accelerator, Amazon DynamoDB Streams).